mjschultz/django-tastefulpy/docs/non_orm_data_sources.rst

 When working with ``Resource``, many things are handled for you.
-All the authentication/authorization/caching/serialization/throttling bits should work as normal and Tastypie can support all the REST-style methods.
+All the authentication/authorization/caching/serialization/throttling bits should work as normal and Tastefulpy can support all the REST-style methods.
 Schemas & discovery views all work the same as well.

 What you don't get out of the box are the fields you're choosing to expose &